 Always wash your hands before you put on your cloth face mask.
 Because if you don’t, it kind of defeats the purpose.

-With these washable face masks, you can definitely wash your face mask with the rest of your clothing.
+With these reusable face masks, you can definitely wash your face mask with the rest of your clothing.
 Your standard laundry detergent will do the trick.
 But, make sure you use the warmest setting (think at least 140°F or higher) to kill those germs.

 You can also wash your face mask by hand.